bnbullock/Pewlett-Hackard-Analysis/README.md

 - Further, 2 of the 5 current managers are eligible for the retirement package.
 - It is imperative that new and qualified managerial candiates be identified and placed into these position as soon as possible.
 Managerial input by department will be a necessity in job assignments and allocating mentors in a suitable manner.

-### Employee Groups Qualifying for the Retirement Package
+### Managers by Department

 ![Summary Managers](images/Summary_Managers.png)

 _- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?_
 - Of the 1,549 employees who qualify as retirement-ready mentors from the list below, the following breakdown outlines the different roles they are able to provide mentorship for PH.

-### Sample of Employees from above
+### Mentors by Title

 ![Mentorship Titles](images/Mentorship_Titles.png)

 - Further analysis shows us that if all employees accepted mentorship positions they will have the following ratios of new employees to actively advise.
-- We can clearly see that the Sr. Engineer position should be a point of emphasis as there is a ratio of 1 mentor for 174 new employees.
-Possible considerations would be to change the mentorship criteria or seek mentors outside of PH in the broader engineering bsiness community.
+- We can clearly see that the Sr. Engineer position should be a point of emphasis as there is a ratio of 1 mentor for a possible 174 new employees.
+Viable considerations would be to change the mentorship criteria or seek mentors outside of PH in the broader engineering business community.
 - Likewise we have no managerial mentors available to advise new managers.

+### Mentorship to New Employee Ratio

 Title               | Mentorship ratio  |
 --------------------|--------------------